AI-boosted rare event sampling to characterize extreme weather

-However, this approach fails catastrophically when the current value of the index variable is a poor predictor of its future value~\cite{webber2019,abbot2021rare}, as is the case for many phenomena in complex atmospheric dynamics; examples include blocking-driven heatwaves, which have led to some of the most socio-economically impactful extreme events in recent memory in France, Russia, and U.S. Pacific Northwest \cite{barriopedro2011hot, stott2004human, white2023unprecedented}.
-Previous work has therefore established the strong potential of RES, but only if an efficient method for finding an effective score function can be identified.
-Recently, a set of interesting papers studied unprecedented extreme events using ensemble boosting, a cousin of RES \cite{gessner2021ensboost, bloin2025estimating}.
-In its initial formulation \cite{gessner2021ensboost}, ensemble boosting could not be used to estimate event probabilities.
-In a more recent version \cite{bloin2025estimating, finkel2025boosting}, however, probabilities were estimated by adopting a rare event simulation approach with a one-step splitting scheme.
-This similar method could benefit from an analogous AI score function.
+RES has proven highly effective for sampling extremes of long-duration weather, e.g., seasonal means \cite{ragone2018computation, webber2019, wouters2023rare, lepriol2024using, noyelle2025statistical}, by using \textit{persistence}, i.e., the \textit{current} value of the index variable defining the event, as a score function.
+This approach, however, fails catastrophically when the current value of the index variable is a poor predictor of its future value~\cite{webber2019,abbot2021rare}.
+This is the case for many phenomena in complex atmospheric dynamics, such as blocking-driven heat waves, which have led to some of the most socioeconomically impactful extreme events in recent memory in France, Russia, and the U.S. Pacific Northwest \cite{barriopedro2011hot, stott2004human, white2023unprecedented, galfi2021fingerprinting}.
+Previous work has therefore established the strong potential of RES, but only if an efficient method for finding an effective and accessible score function can be identified.